tlswg/tls13-spec/draft-ietf-tls-tls13.md

   to accept only a subset of the early data messages.

-[[OPEN ISSUE: are the rules below correct? https://github.com/tlswg/tls13-spec/issues/451]] Prior to accepting the "early_data" extension, the server MUST check the first PSK identity (see {{pre-shared-key-extension}}) corresponds to a valid ticket and validate that the session parameters are consistent with its current configuration.
-It MUST also validate that the extensions negotiated in the previous connection are identical to those being negotiated in the ServerHello, with the exception of the
+[[OPEN ISSUE: are the rules below correct? https://github.com/tlswg/tls13-spec/issues/451]] It MUST also validate that the extensions negotiated in the previous connection are identical to those being negotiated in the ServerHello, with the exception of the